 Immunity Boosters: The Best Foods to Improve Your Immune SystemBy Leslie Barrie Reviewed by Briana Rodriquez, R.D.
 Science-Backed

-While the first step in flu-prevention is to get your flu shot, there are other natural things you can do to lower your odds, including choosing healthy, immune-boosting foods.
+While the first step in fighting illnesses, such as the flu and the common cold, is ensuring you get your immunization shots and plenty of sleep, there are other natural things you can do to lower your odds of getting sick and boost your body's natural defense, including choosing healthy, immune-boosting foods.

 If you are on the Jenny Craig program, check with your consultant before making any swaps or changes to your plan to ensure you stay on track!